optimalcharb/optimalcharb.github.io/_posts/intro.md

 $$ f^*=f(x^*)=\min_x f(x) \quad x^*=\arg\min_x f(x) $$

 A maximization problem is equivalent to a minimization problem where $f(x)$ is multiplied by $-1$.
 So going forward we only need to discuss minimization to cover all of "optimization".
 An optimization problem can also have parameters and constraints. **Parameters** are numbers that describe a problem.
-Values of parameters must be selected before a single solution $x^*$ is produced.
+Values of parameters must be selected before a single solution is produced.
 The parameters are constant with respect to the input variables $x$ and can't be changed while $f$ is being minimized. **Constraints** are statements (equations, inequalities, or domain restrictions) that change what values of the input variables $x$ are possible. $x^*$ must satisfy the constraints so $x^*$ is not always the global minima of $f$.

 Here is an example of an optimization problem: